tarunvelli/rails-tabler-starter/README.md

 ## Setup

-requires postgres and redis to run on local
+To set up the project, ensure you have PostgreSQL and Redis installed locally.
+Use the following commands to install them:

 ```
 brew install postgresql@12 redis
 ```

-clone the repo
+Clone the repo

 ```
 git clone https://github.com/tarunvelli/rails-tabler-starter.git
 ```

-use asdf to install required dependencies, or setup the dependencies `.tool-versions` in another way
+Install the required dependencies using asdf or setup the dependencies `.tool-versions` in other preferred method:
 ```
 asdf install
 ```

-setup and run dev server
+Set up and run the development server:
 ```
 bin/setup
 bin/dev
 ```

-Mark a user as admin from console to view admin features in the user dropdown
+To grant administrative privileges to a user and access admin features, run the following in the Rails console:
 ```
 bundle exec rails c
 > User.first.update(admin: true)